 Mystery (to an English-speaking person) means, "a puzzle that is difficult to solve."
 But in the Bible it does not mean "a puzzle difficult to solve," but it means "a secret impossible to penetrate."
 That is why it has to be revealed!

-Once He has revealed, and once His purpose is revealed, then we can really begin to look for Him and it.
+Once He is revealed, and once His purpose is revealed, then we can really begin to look for Him and it.
 We can really begin to look into it.
-Let's go to Acts the 15th chapter.
+Let s go to Acts the 15th chapter.
 This is in the midst of the council there in Jerusalem.
 James is speaking in verse 16, and he is quoting out of Amos.
 He said,

-Did you notice "the Gentiles who are called by My name?"
+Did you notice "the Gentiles who are called by My name"?
 In order to be called by the name of God, you have to be a son of God.
-You have to be begotten by His Spirit.
-You have to be part of His family.
+You have to be regenerated by His Spirit.
+You have to be part of His Family.

 The Gentiles do not seek God until after He reveals Himself to them and they become converted.
 There it is right in the Book.
 You do not seek God until after He converts you.

 Remember, this is within the context of prayer.
 Prayer has very much to do with seeking God.
-Remember we read that —in terms of holiness—back in I Peter 1.
-"If you call upon the Father..."
-Let's go back there again.
-We are going to go to another place back in I Peter 1, verses 10-12.
+Remember we read that—in terms of holiness—back in I Peter 1.
+"If you call upon the Father. . ."
+Let us go back there again.

 I am going to show you an actual example.
-Let's go back to the book of Daniel, to Daniel the 9th chapter.
+Let us go back to the book of Daniel:

 Daniel 9:1-3 In the first year of Darius the son of Ahasuerus, of the lineage of the Medes, who was made king over the realm of the Chaldeans—in the first year of his reign I, Daniel, understood by the books the number of the years specified by the word of the LORD [given] through Jeremiah the prophet [What was Daniel looking into?
 He was looking into the Bible.
 He was looking into the writings of Jeremiah the prophet.], that He would accomplish seventy years in the desolations of Jerusalem.
 Then I set my face toward the Lord God to make request by prayer and supplications, with fasting, sackcloth, and ashes.